gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 ``all nodes installation``
 --------------------------

-Repoistories, NTP, system update
+Repositories, NTP, system update
 ++++++++++++++++++++++++++++++++

 Before starting you have to perform some common operation on all the hosts.
-This turnes to be usefull as it can easily identify problems on some of the nodes, e.g.: missing connectivity or down of the host.
+This is useful as it can easily identify problems on some of the nodes, e.g.: missing connectivity or a host being down.

 * Go in sudo mode on all the nodes